 ‘In the depths of our oceans something has awoken’

-The Creature Below is a 2016 British science fiction horror feature film about a young scientist whose discovery of a malevolent entity sets her on a bloody descent into the jaws of insanity.
+The Creature Below is a 2016 British science fiction horror film about a young scientist whose discovery of a malevolent entity sets her on a bloody descent into the jaws of insanity.

 The Dark Rift Films production was the feature debut of director Stewart Sparke (Book of Monsters; shorts: Margaret in the Zombie Apocalypse; Rats!) and writer Paul Butler.